Sustainable Development in the Operational Approaches of Outdoor Sports Providers in Southern Aveyron

 This sense of belonging seems to foster, among the service providers who speak of it, shared values, practices, passions, and ideas linked to their sports culture, which is primarily oriented toward an “eco-friendly” lifestyle.
 Their desire to distance themselves from practices of overconsumption in their discourse and to move toward a simpler lifestyle is a striking example of this.

-It appears that these ideas, passed down from one service provider to another, are reflected in their professional practice.
-Corneloup et al., in their 2014 study, develop the concept of “recreational habitability,” in which “sports enculturation reinforces a sense of belonging to the region, and this is all the more true when it is coupled with knowledge of the plateau’s sports history and current events, allowing one to feel like an insider.
-Through participation in this sports community, residents shed their status as outsiders and become members of an expanded collective where one is always, to some extent, a friend of a friend or someone one has already seen here and there.” (p.53).
+It seems that these ideas, passed down from one service provider to another, are reflected in their professional practice.
+Corneloup et al., in their 2014 study, develop the concept of “recreational livability,” in which “sports enculturation reinforces a sense of belonging to the region, especially when combined with knowledge of the plateau’s sports history and current events, which allows people to feel like they are part of the inner circle.”
+“Through participation in this sports community, residents shed their status as outsiders and become members of a broader collective where everyone is, to a greater or lesser extent, a friend of a friend or someone one has already seen here and there.” (p.
+53).

 Maintaining these connections within the nonprofit sector makes it easier for some service providers to make their services available to these networks.
 This can ultimately help them achieve long-term sustainability for their operations more quickly.